-Common contaminants found in stormwater are particulate matter, nutrients, heavy metals (copper, zinc, lead, chrome, nickel, cadmium), road salt, oil and PAHs (polycyclic aromatic hydrocarbons), as well as indicator bacteria.
+Common contaminants found in stormwater are particulate matter, nutrients, heavy metals (copper, zinc, lead, chrome, nickel, cadmium), road salt, oil and PAHs (polycyclic aromatic hydrocarbons), as well as bacteria from e.g. animal faeces.
 Microplastics and a range of organic contaminants such as alkylphenols, phthalates, highly fluorinated substances, organic tin compounds, pesticides and PCB may be found in stormwater.

 A range of different techniques can be used to treat and delay stormwater.
 To use rainwater as a resource, to delay water on vegetated roofs, to infiltrate clean stormwater in permeable soil, treat and delay in diches, wells, in wetlands, stormwater ponds and in plant beds are just a few examples.
 Or treat stormwater with the help of filter techniques if needed.
+Stormwater is managed locally within private as well as municipal estates and through onsite treatment systems that are governed by the industries themselves.
+Stormwater collected from urban areas are normally led through systems governed by the municipalities.
+Companies that conduct operations, within an economical area for stormwater, are responsible for treating the stormwater, if needed, before it is led via the municipal system to the recipient.